Libraries & Spaces

 - the Library’s electronic resource collection

 - the course instructor

 - There is no limit to the number of core required readings a faculty member may have on Course Reserve.

 - If the library does not have a requested book, a copy will be ordered.
-Ordering a book for course reserve will take a a week or longer, so it is important to submit reserve book requests as soon as possible.;
+Ordering a book for course reserve will take a week or longer, so it is important to submit reserve book requests as soon as possible.

 - Entire books or journal issues will not be scanned and placed on e-reserve.